alaka-cell/MCP_Comparing-Websites/README.md

 ## Product Comparator

-A fast and intelligent product comparison tool that scrapes Myntra and AJIO for real-time product results based on a search keyword.
+A fast and intelligent product comparison tool that scrapes **Myntra**, **AJIO**, **Nykaa**, and **Amazon** for real-time product results based on a search keyword.
 Built using the MCP architecture with support from LLMs (via Ollama), this project compares product matches, highlights overlap, and summarizes key differences.

 ---

 ## Features

-- Search any fashion product (e.g., "Nike shoes", "kurta", "bags")
+- Search any fashion or beauty product (e.g., "Nike shoes", "lipstick", "bags")
 - Match percentage calculation using fuzzy logic and normalization
 - LLM-powered summaries with Ollama (Mistral)
 - Google Serper integration for top 5 relevant links
-- Comparison of matched items between Myntra and AJIO
+- Comparison of matched items between Myntra, AJIO, Nykaa, and Amazon
 - Streamlit UI with dark mode, autocomplete & fun "fortune" mode

 ---